-The design of the website will typically change to suit the size and dimensions of the device.
-Today, since so much online activity is done on mobile phones, responsive design has become standard, and if you are in the market for a new website, you should expect it to be responsive.
-Having said this, there are still plenty of websites out there, that don’t work well on mobiles!
+Today, since so many of us use our phones to browse the web and shop online, responsive design has become standard.
+If you are in the market for a new website, expect it to be responsive, but do confirm this with your designer.
+There are still plenty of websites out there that don’t work well on mobiles!

 For example, when you type “removal company london” into Google, you are shown a long list of results.
 Typically, some of these entries will be highlighted as sponsored links (which means someone is paying to be displayed).
 Following that, you have the “natural listing”.
 In deciding which websites to show at the top of that list, Google uses complex algorithms.
 If you know what the algorithms are looking for, you can improve your website’s ranking in the list.
 In the simplest of terms, all pages should have meaningful titles, descriptions and content.